 The AMEB began in 1887 when the the University of Adelaide commenced a system of music examining that ultimately became the federated body known today as the Australian Music Examinations Board, (AMEB).

 The Federal Office is based in Melbourne and signatories to the constitution are the Universities of Adelaide, Melbourne, Western Australia and the Ministers of Education in New South Wales, Queensland and Tasmania.
 These, and other education institutions, use AMEB standards as a benchmark for student selection into their courses.

 The State office can be contacted on (08) 8313 8088.

-Piano, Piano for Leisure, P-Plate Piano, Accordion, Electronic Organ, Organ, Violin, Viola, Double Bass, Cello, Flute, Piccolo, Oboe, Clarinet, Recorder, Bassoon, Saxophone, Saxophone for Leisure, Trumpet, Tuba, Trombone, Band, Horn, Euphonium, Percussion, Harp, Classical Guitar, Singing, Singing for Leisure, Instrumental Ensemble, Theory, Musicianship and Music Craft and P Plate Piano for beginning pianists.
+Piano, Piano for Leisure, Accordion, Organ, Violin, Viola, Double Bass, Cello, Flute, Piccolo, Oboe, Clarinet, Recorder, Bassoon, Saxophone, Saxophone for Leisure, Trumpet, Tuba, Trombone, Band, Horn, Euphonium, Percussion, Harp, Classical Guitar, Singing, Singing for Leisure, Instrumental Ensemble, Theory, Musicianship and Music Craft and P Plate Piano for beginning pianists.